jeeliz/jeelizWeboji/README.md

 If you want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](https://github.com/jeeliz/jeelizGlanceTracker) is what you are looking for.
 It can be useful to play a video only if the user is watching it (and to pause it otherwise).
 This library needs fewer resources and the neural network file is much lighter.

 If are interested by glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
 It includes a high quality and lightweight 3D engine which implements the following features: deferred shading, PBR, raytraced shadows, normal mapping, ...
 It also reconstructs the lighting environment around the user (ambient and directional lighting).
-But the glasses comes from a database hosted in our servers.
+The glasses are hosted in a database on our servers.
 If you want to add some models, please contact-us.

 ## References